Summer travel 2021: Things are booking up, but you can still plan a getaway - KION546

 Last year when people were even more focused on staying outdoors and away from other people, beaches were among the safest bets.
 But with vaccination rates soaring in the United States and an easing of CDC guidance, cities are opening up in a big way.

-New York City plans to fully reopen on July 1, Mayor Bill de Blasio has said, and many of the state’s restrictions are being rolled back on May 19.
+New York City plans to fully reopen on July 1, Mayor Bill de Blasio has said, and many of the state’s restrictions were rolled back on May 19.
 The state and the city are both reporting low Covid-19 test positivity rates.

 There are plenty of outdoor dining options for those who aren’t quite ready to sit inside and wide-open Governors Island, accessible for the first time by ferry from Brooklyn, offers public art, bike rentals, a Slide Hill for kids and more.

 Downtown hotels across the United States have been hit especially hard by the pandemic since business travel hasn’t seen anything close to the leisure travel rebound.
-While some New York City hotels haven’t reopened yet, occupancy has been about 53% for the past few weeks for those that are open, according to data from STR, a global hospitality data and analytics company.
+While some New York City hotels haven’t reopened yet, occupancy was at about 53% in late April and early May for those that were open, according to data from STR, a global hospitality data and analytics company.

 That number is forecast to climb to 61% this summer.